ArturoDent/command-alias/README.md

 &emsp;&emsp; &emsp; Added ability to add multiple aliases through the `createAliases` InputBox.
 * 0.5.0 &emsp;  Added support for multiple `workbench.action.terminal.sendSequence` command with args.

 ### TODO

-[&emsp; ] - Investigate the ability to use command titles as command names in keybindings.
+[&emsp; ] - Explore the ability to use command titles as command names in keybindings.
-[&emsp; ] - Investigate the ability to specify any number of `categories` and assign to different commands.
+[&emsp; ] - Explore the ability to specify any number of `categories` and assign to different commands.

 -----------------------------------------------------------------------------------------------------------